When I started investing in rental properties, I didn’t have a clue about what I was doing.

 What bookkeeping software do you use?

-I use Less Accounting to create automations that handle the bulk of the bookkeeping.
+I used to use Less Accounting to create automations that handle the bulk of the bookkeeping.
 For example, I might create an automation that says:

 - If an expense contains the words “Home Depot,” categorize as “repair/maintenance” — or —